-- Maintain a health information system that collects, integrates, analyzes and reports data necessary to implement the quality improvement program. - Have a chronic care improvement program (CCIP) that identifies enrollees with multiple or severe chronic conditions who meet the criteria for participation and a mechanism for monitoring enrollee participation in the program.
-Humana's CCIP focuses on effective management of members who have been discharged from a behavioral health inpatient admission.
-Two smaller components of the CCIP include members with chronic obstructive pulmonary disease (COPD) and institutionalized members that are elderly and frail.
+• Maintain a health information system that collects, integrates, analyzes and reports data necessary to implement the quality improvement program.

+Have a chronic care improvement program (CCIP) that identifies enrollees with multiple or severe chronic conditions who meet the criteria for participation and a mechanism for monitoring enrollee participation in the program.
+Humana's CCIP efforts focus on effective management of members who have been discharged from a behavioral health inpatient admission.
+The programs are offered at no cost to the member by Humana, and may be offered through approved outside vendors. assisting members with diabetes in prevention of complications.
+Initiatives are focused on improving hemoglobin A1c control and increasing diabetic retinal exam rates.
+Two smaller components of the CCIP include members receiving timely follow-up care after being discharged from an inpatient facility with a behavioral health diagnosis, and another for institutionalized members that are elderly and frail.

-Population Health Management
+Population Health Management Disease Management and Case Management Programs:

-Disease Management and Case Management Programs: Humana offers several disease-/condition-specific programs designed to provide the member with education and support.
+Humana offers several disease-/condition-specific programs designed to provide the member with education and support.
 The programs are offered at no cost to members by Humana and may be offered through approved outside vendors.